John Garcia (psychologist): Early life

 Garcia was born to a farm family on June 12, 1917, near Santa Rosa, California.
-He was a farmer, a cartoonist, a ship fitter, an Air Corps Cadet, an amateur boxer, a high school teacher and a college professor, as well as a research scientist at Harvard Medical School and the Brain Research Institute at UCLA.
+He was a farmer, a cartoonist, a shipfitter, an Air Corps Cadet, an amateur boxer, a high school teacher and a college professor, as well as a research scientist at Harvard Medical School and the Brain Research Institute at UCLA.
 During World War II he built submarines for the US Navy, and then enlisted in the Army Air Corps.

 Garcia was a first-generation American, the son of Spanish immigrants Sara Casasnovas y Unamuno and Benigno Garcia y Rodriguez.
-By age 20, he was working as a mechanic making 18-wheeler trucks.
+By age 20, he was working as a mechanic building 18-wheeler trucks.
 A few years later he solved the problem of installing mufflers onto submarines and consequently became a ship fitter.
 During World War II, he joined the United States Army Air Corps and became a pilot; after persistent nausea, he could no longer fly and he finished his term as an intelligence specialist.
 When demobilized, he used the G.I.
 Bill to pay for his college tuition.
 He attended Santa Rosa Junior College, where he achieved a bachelor's degree.
 He then attended the University of California at Berkeley where he achieved a master's degree and Ph.D.

 In 1943, he married Dorothy Inez Robertson.
 In 1985, after he retired from UCLA, they moved to Skagit County, Washington.

 After the war, Garcia used the G.I.
 Bill to go to UC Berkeley where he initially intended to study veterinary medicine.
 However, his interest quickly peered to radiation and brain research.
 Early on, he discovered that rats could detect and avoid low doses of radiation, lower than a dental x-ray.
 This led to sharp scientific battles with B.F.
 Skinner's behaviorist psychology and pro-nuclear members of the military–industrial complex, a fight he eventually won.
 When sheep started dying en masse downwind from the nuclear test sites, it was members of his lab that identified the cause as radiation poisoning.
 He flew to Vienna with JFK to meet with the Russians; he testified before congress along with Dr. Martin Luther King Jr.

 His later work showed how taste aversion could be used to train wolves and coyotes, in the wild, not to prey on livestock.
 The "Garcia Theory" (of taste aversion) is named for him.
 Additionally the Howard Crosby Warren Medal for psychological research was given to him in 1978.